-Pruning, consulting and fine-tuning a Rogue Valley landscape at the BIRD ESTATE
+Pruning and landscape care at a Rogue Valley landscape aka the BIRD ESTATE

 This Bird Estate is a large home and landscape in Rogue River, Oregon, where I started working back in October, 2018.
-It involves regular pruning, but also a lot of hedge shearing which is something I usually don't persue.
-I am not responsible for this landscapes mowing.
+It involves regular pruning but also a lot of hedge shearing which is something I usually don't persue.
+I am not responsible for the mowing.
 My work here involves pruning, consulting and fine-tuning parts of the landscaping.
-I thought this place would be a good addition on the website to explain a few changes and the reasons.
-This is on about 200 acres with 4 other houses combined together.
+I thought this place would be a good addition on the website to explain a few changes and reasons.
+This is on about 200 acres.
 The large house here and grounds on top of the hill are available as a wedding and event venue.

 Lets start with the entry and driveway which has arbors and Wisteria on both sides.
-There is 360 feet of 4 inch thick Port Orford wood supports on top of the pillars with Wisteria up and across the entire 360 feet.
+There is 360 feet of 4 inch thick Port Orford supports on top of pillars with Wisteria across the entire 360 feet.
 Keep scrolling down for more.

 Pruning at Rogue River house

 A textbook pruning should be like grape vineyards where vines are cut back bare-bones to few spurs, but this homeowner enjoys the arbor with more stem cover.
 So I heavily thinned to increase air circulation, headroom and mountain views, but kept plenty of "meat on the bone" per request.
 More can be done in winter after the foliage falls.
-These large older Wisteria vines had sunburn damage on the west side of many of trunks.
-That means somebody topped them too hard years ago in the growing season.
-To avoid further damage, I prune these incrementally.
+These large Wisteria vines had sunburn damage on the west side of many trunks.
+That means somebody pruned them too hard years ago in the summer growing season.
+To avoid further damage, I prune these incrementally with heavier pruning during winter.

 Pruning at Rogue River house

 This is a broad view of the property.
 The driveway of the first photo is in the top right corner of this image.
-In landscaping the lines and shapes of the boxwood hedges can make or break the appearance of a place like this place, as well as other landscapes.
-I will add closer views below and explain further.
+In landscaping the lines and shapes of the boxwood hedges can make or break the appearance of most any landscape.
+I will add closer views below.

 Pruning at Rogue River house

 Here is a zoomed photo from the driveway of the amphitheater which can seat 200 to 300 people.
-The hedge top undulates because whoever sheared previously followed the ground contour.
-That is not the solution for a place like this where the grade settled in a few places over time.
-The hedge top should remain as straight and consistent as possible, independent of ground contour.
+The hedge top undulates because previous shearing followed the ground contour.
+That is not the solution where some grade settled in a few places over time.
+The hedge top should remain as straight and consistent as possible independent of ground contour.
 This kind of thing takes 2 to 3 growing seasons to correct.
-High parts of the hedge can't be taken down too much because leaves make food and this hedge needs all the food it can produce for health of stem and roots.
+High parts of the hedge can't be taken down much because leaves make food for health of stem and roots.
+So it's better to skim the low spots and let them catch up.

 Pruning at Rogue River house

 The hedge line is close to the view of people sitting on the terraces.
-With such strong lines around the terrace seating, the hedge matters a lot.
-When this kind of residence is in the country the forest's naturally irregularity looks fine off in the distance.
-But the hedge needs detail and precision.
-And a straight top seems to fit best since the tops of the stage platform, terraces and patios are all straight of level.
+The forest's natural irregularity looks fine in the distance.
+But the hedge needs detail and precision and a straight top goes well with the even looking stage platform.

 Pruning at Rogue River house